5 Ways to Reduce Stress

 - Responsibly managing your time

 Take Time to Have Fun

 It’s a simple solution, but one that people don’t do enough.
-Be mindful to not get so wrapped up your daily duties that you forget to give yourself some attention and participate in activities you enjoy – even a half hour a day can make a difference.
+Be mindful to not get so wrapped up in the daily duties that you forget to give yourself some attention and participate in activities you enjoy – even a half-hour a day can make a difference.
 Do your best to: